LouieVanNuffel/CodeShowcase/README.md

 ### XInputImpl.cpp

 XInputImpl deliberately has no header.
-It is private implementation detail hidden behind Controller.
+It is a private implementation detail hidden behind Controller.
 This makes swapping to a different system simple without having to touch higher-level gameplay code.

 <details>
 <summary>Implementation</summary>